rayk1m02/de-market-analysis/README.md

 ## Data Sources

 - **BLS LAUS** — monthly unemployment/labor force data per metro, via the BLS API
 - **BLS OEWS** — employment and wages for DE-adjacent occupations per metro.
-The API only returns the current year, so historical data comes from BLS's bulk flat files instead.
+Pulled from BLS's bulk flat files instead of the API, since the API only returned the recent year.
+Turns out, the flat files are also limited to recent year (2025), since BLS reissues new series IDs each release cycle rather than extending history.
+True multi-year depth will build up as this pipeline gets rerun over time.
+In hindsight, the API alone could have gotten a similar result with less file manipulation, but the flat files also provided essential area and occupation reference tables and were more reliable for pulling 340 specific series.
 - **Census ACS** — COL data (income, rent, home value) per metro

 ## Notes